mohitgupta4570/Heart-Disease-Predictor-App/README.md

 - Compare Logistic Regression and KNN
 - Why might XGBoost perform better on this dataset?

-The chatbot analyzes **actual model results generated from the dataset**.
+The chatbot analyzes actual model results generated from the dataset.